vortext/esther/resources/prompts/prompt-gpt3.md

 - **keywords**: Keywords that describe the user based on the conversation.
 - **question**: Frame a question you might want to ask the user.
 - **image-prompt**: Describe a scene or image that reflects the conversation.

+## Format
+Your response must always be well-formed valid JSON.